-The license statements of the files from dpkg and anubis package were listed in Section 2.2.
-Both of these files contain more than 400 lines of code, and they are exactly the same except for their license statements.
-Tracing the file history in both projects we found that this file was originally created in gnulib.
-The license of this file was upgraded in gnulib from GPL-2.0+ to GPL-3.0+.
-By examining the commit log of dpkg, we found that the developers of dpkg intentionally reused the older version of the file from gnulib project (they wanted the file to be licensed GPL-2.0+, not GPL-3.0+), which caused the license inconsistency.
+gnulib-from GPL-2.0+ to GPL-3.0+.
+By examine the commit log of dpkg, we found that the developers of dpkg intentionally reused the older version of the file from gnulib project (they wanted the file to be licensed GPL-2.0+, not GPL-3.0+), which caused the license inconsistency.

-We demonstrate this type of license inconsistency using getopt.c in the third line from the Table 6.
+We demonstrate this inconsistency using getopt.c, the third line from the Table 4.1.1.